Skip to content

 The standard format of competitive floorball features two teams of six players on the court — five field players and one goalkeeper.
 Matches consist of three 20-minute periods with 10-minute intermissions between periods.
 The clock counts down from 20:00 to 0:00 each period, stopping on every whistle for goals, penalties, and other stoppages.

 The playing surface is a standard sport hall floor (40m x 20m) enclosed by rink boards approximately 50cm high.
-The court is divided into zones, and the goal crease is a semi-circular area in front of each goal (160cm x 65cm net) that only the goalkeeper may occupy.
+The court is divided into zones, and the goal crease is a rectangular area (4m x 5m) in front of each goal, with a smaller goalkeeper area (1m x 2.5m) inside it that only the goalkeeper may occupy.
 Teams typically dress 20 players per match (with unlimited rolling substitutions) and rotate lines frequently — similar to ice hockey.

 3v3 Small Court Floorball